 So, how does your own bill stack up to these?

 Note: your apartment might lump your water bill in with your electric bill, or something like that.
-If so, try calling the water company or the electric provider, and ask how much their particular bill was for your apartment unit (you could also try asking your landlord to see if they have a breakdown).
+If so, try calling the water company or the electric provider to ask how much their particular bill was for your apartment unit (you could also try asking your landlord for a breakdown).